 Your email address is required to begin the subscription process.
 We will use it for customer service and other communications from Milk Street.
 You can unsubscribe from receiving our emails at any time.

 Check out our latest issues.

-To replicate the traditional flavor of sour Seville oranges in Cuban mojo sauce, we used a combination of juices and zest from limes and oranges.
-A relatively hot oven cooked the pork faster, and enclosing it completely in a packet of foil and parchment kept the meat moist, eliminating the need to baste (and to wash the roasting pan).
-We much preferred the flavor of the pork after seasoning for at least 8 hours.
-If pressed for time, 1 hour will suffice.
-A roll of 18-inch-wide heavy-duty foil was essential for sealing the pork, and 15-inch-wide kitchen parchment was ideal.
+To replicate the flavor of sour Seville oranges in traditional Cuban mojo sauce, we combine the juices and zest from regular oranges and limes.
+A 400°F oven cooks the pork in under 4 hours, and enclosing it completely in a packet of foil and kitchen parchment keeps the meat moist, eliminating the need to baste.
+(The parchment-lined packet also makes cleanup a breeze.)
+Before cooking, we season the pork with a mixture of salt and smoked paprika; the latter is unconventional in Cuban mojo, but the paprika’s earthy, smoky notes are a nice complement to the citrus and garlic.
+We prefer the flavor of the pork after seasoning for at least eight hours, but if you’re pressed for time, one hour will suffice.
+A roll of 18-inch-wide heavy-duty foil is essential for sealing in the pork, and 15-inch-wide kitchen parchment is ideal.
 Be careful when forming the packet.
-Tears or openings will lead the meat to dry out.
+Tears or openings may cause the meat to dry out.

 tablespoon sweet paprika, preferably smoked

 You need to be a Milk Street Digital Member to see the full recipe

 and get access to all of our recipes and articles online, as well as in print.GET DIGITAL & PRINT